minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 ### 3. Separate the processes related to the display of the image and the name from the PokemonContainer.tsx as a separate component.

-**Note**:<br>
+- **Note**:
-This Refactoring is also performed once in the same file to make the code easier to follow.<br>
-This step can be skipped for the next step.
+  - This Refactoring is also performed once in the same file to make the code easier to follow.This step can be skipped for the next step.
+  - Whether or not to refactor to this extent in an actual application should be determined by the size of the application, the complexity of the code, and whether or not components are reused.
+- TIPS:
+  - about props
+    - TODO: Props are arguments passed into React components.Props are passed to components via HTML attributes.

 #### Open the src/PokemonContainer.tsx file and replace its contents with the following code: